lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 1. Click **Add Condition** to add a condition to your search.

-2. **Sub-Condition ⊕** is only available for filtering according to a property of an entity class.
+2. **⊕ Sub-Condition** is only available for filtering according to a property of an entity class.

 3. Click **Export Search Result** to export the results of your search to an .XLSX file.